chinmayhegde/fodl/_posts/2022-01-19-introduction.md

 date: 2022-01-19
 ---

-Our goal is to learn to reason about (deep) neural networks from the lens of *theory*.
+Our goal is to reason about (deep) neural networks from the lens of *theory*.

-Unlike many other scientific fields, there currently exists a *very* wide gap between what the best available tools in theoretical computer science can tell us about modern neural networks, and the actual ways in which modern neural network models work in practice.
+Unlike many other scientific fields, there currently exists a wide gap between what the best available tools in theoretical computer science can tell us about modern neural networks, and the actual ways in which modern neural network models work in practice.
 This gap between theory and practice can be unsatisfactory.

 By asking carefully crafted (but precise) questions, the hope is that one can shed light on why certain aspects of neural networks work (or don't), and what is in the realm of the possible (versus what isn't).
 A major motivation behind these course notes is to identify the landscape of how wide exactly these gaps are at present, and how to bridge them.